believeinlain/PyAedatTools/README.md

 # PyAedatTools
 Tools for manipulating .aedat files (timestamped address-event data from neuromorphic hardware), in Python.

+Much of the code has not yet been verified to work, but some aedat files can be imported and display correctly.
+See testImport.py for example usage.

 ## Overview

 The ImportAedat function imports data from a .aedat file into a 'dict' in the python workspace. (hereafter 'structure').